-Learn how you can use Unless to test page personalizations and run simple experiments.
+Learn how to use Unless to run experiments, test page personalizations and split traffic using the control group.

-First of all, you should know that Unless is not an A/B Testing tool per se.
+First of all, you should know that website personalization is different from A/B testing.

-Choose a page (we chose the homepage), create one personalization (we named ours Version B) and choose "Everyone" as the target audience.
+Choose a page (we chose the homepage), create one personalization (we named ours Version B) and choose a target audience (we chose "Everyone").

 Create a goal (we created the goal "signup") and set the control group to 50%.